horiagali/Code-Metrics-Engine/README.md

 - what if there aren't 3 methods?
 - add more code prettiness features
 - write tests
+- make it work with class in class

 ## DONE
 - create template